 Technical Definition

 You must check the box to install Npcap (WinPcap is deprecated and no longer supported as of Wireshark 4.6).
 Npcap is the packet capture library for Windows, actively maintained by the Nmap project.
 It serves as the translator between your physical network hardware and the Wireshark application layer.
 Without it, Wireshark has no mechanism to request raw packet data from the operating system.
-The current version (Npcap 1.85 as of late 2025) supports Windows 7 through Windows 11, including ARM64 devices.
+The current version (Npcap 1.85 as of early 2026) supports Windows 7 through Windows 11, including ARM64 devices.

 The Analogy